 When you upload your image into the editor, the image will fill the space you are uploading it to without any changes on your part.
 This is because the editor sets a class of full-width on all images.
 You can see this class by clicking on the image block and reviewing the edit content panel (left side).
 Any images uploaded into image block areas will always be responsive as long as full-width is set on the image.
 Removing full-width makes the image the true (implicit) width, and non-responsive.

-1. Click on an image block from the preview panel.
+1. Click an image block on the right

 Select the upload arrow to browse to a file for upload or drag and drop your file on top of the upload arrow.

-3. Select Edit image to enhance, crop, and make a number of other edits to your image.
+3. (Optional) Click Edit Image to optimize, crop, and make other edits to your image

 Upload an image into a text block